 * Your expectations about romantic relationships largely determine what kind of relationships you will have

-In other words, what you expect of all of those thing I listed is usually how they turn out.
-And remember, I’m talking mostly subconscious here, which is how we often operate.
+In other words, what you expect of all of those things I just listed is often how they turn out.
+And remember, I’m talking mostly subconscious here, which is how we operate most often.
 If I ask you consciously if you want people to treat you well, of course you will say yes.
-But often times your subconscious expectations tell a different story, because deep down you may believe that people won’t or don’t tend to like you as much as you would hope.
+But often times your subconscious expectations tell a much different story, because deep down you may believe that people won’t or don’t tend to like you as much as you would hope.

 may not probably won’t happen.

 And this isn’t always some deep and mystical type of thing.
 For instance, if you expect to be healthy, you will naturally feel inspired to do healthy things.
 And because those actions are coming from inspiration, you will enjoy learning about them and you’ll sustain in doing them.
 Those steps often lead to good health.
 It often is just that simple.

-But don’t let those corner cases become an crutch.
-I do think the overwhelming majority of our experiences are caused by our own personal beliefs (i.e., expectations).
-For a large part of what we attract we are largely responsible for the occurrence of it, and even more importantly, we are 100% responsible in the way we interpret and react to it.
+But don’t let those corner cases become a crutch.
+I do think the overwhelming majority of our experiences are caused by our own personal beliefs.
+For a large part of what we attract, we are largely responsible for the occurrence of it, and even more importantly, we are 100% responsible in the way we interpret and react to it.

 Some of my more skeptical friends like to have fun trying to entrap folks who make these types of statements.
 They ask if the starving and poor person in Africa is that way because they expected it???
 And to that I emphatically say in large part YES!
 Why would they expect anything else?
 They were born into it.
 They saw it their whole life.
 There are few opportunities for a better situation.
 And there are plenty of obstacles to keep them in a struggling modality.
-And they don’t have many positive life coaches hanging out to teach them some of these more advanced truths about life.
 So absolutely their expectations contribute largely to it.
 But consider this.
-If anyone ever does transcend that situation, they almost always do so only because they expected much more for themselves.
+If anyone ever does transcend that situation, they almost always do so only because they expected more for themselves.
 They did not let the reality around them limit their expectations.
 It is essential to understand that distinction.

-I hope that was helpful in some way to you.
-I encourage you to really take some time to really absorb this, as I often remind myself to do as well.
-I plan to share more of these key foundations for raising one’s elevation in the coming weeks, and I think you are really going to benefit from them.
+I hope this was helpful in some way to you.
+I encourage you to take some time to really absorb it, as I often remind myself to do as well.
+I plan to share more of these key foundations for raising one’s elevation in the coming months, and I think you are really going to benefit from them.
 You

 can should definitely sign up for new blog posts here.
 And you can also should most absolutely like the Facebook page below to stay in the loop on upcoming posts.